scribu/wp-deviant-thumbs/readme.txt

 = Widget Usage =

-1. Add the Deviant Thumbs widget to your sidebar.
+1. Add one or more Deviant Thumbs widgets to your sidebar.
-1. Set the desired settings for the widget.
+1. Set the desired settings for each widget.
 1. Enjoy

 = Template tags =